 Oceana Santa Monica Hotel Review – Points and Elite Status

 Now that Oceana Santa Monica has joined LXR Hotels, you can book your stay using Hilton Honors points and free night certificates.
 Hilton doesn’t publish an award chart, but rooms start at 95,000 points per night.
 If you choose to use your points, you can also get a fifth night free and won’t have to pay the hotel’s daily resort fee.

-Overall Rating: Would I Recommend this hotel or stay here again?
+Conclusion: Would I stay here again?